agfianf/agfianf.github.io/docs/blog/posts/devops-learning/007-project-docker.md

 ---

-# Task 7: Networking, Security, and Orchestration of Docker
+# Task 7: Docker Compose with To Do App

-Today we will learn about Docker networking, security, and orchestration.
-We will also learn how to use Docker Compose to manage multi-container applications.
+Today w will also learn how to use Docker Compose to manage multi-container applications.

 <!-- more -->
 ???+ info "Project Challange"